 People usually travel for pleasure because they want to get away from the cold and damp city they live in.
 We want a warmer location for our vacation.
 We want the sun, sand and the beach!
-We want amazing city tours and a cultural experience like no other.
+Moreover, we enjoy fantastic city tours and a cultural experience like no other.
 We want to stuff our faces with exquisite cuisines from foreign countries.
 But all of that gets washed away, quite literally, with unforgiving heavy rain in our chosen destination.
-This is a list of popular destinations, capital cities, and some remote areas that rain showers visit the most.
+This list is of popular destinations, capital cities, and some remote areas that rain showers visit the most.
 Cities where packing an umbrella is a necessity and bringing that new pair of shoes is a no-no.

-When it comes to really the highest rainfall a city gets on average, the winning cities are in India.
-There are two places in the northeast of the country where rain is embraced as just another tourist attraction.
+When it comes to the highest rainfall a city gets on average, the winning cities are in India.
+There are two places in the country's northeast where rain is embraced as just another tourist attraction.

-Although India holds the Guiness World Record, the average annual rainfall in Debundscha is 394 inches, with Mawsynram at 375 inches and 392 inches for Cherrapunji.
-A tourist can visit the historic German lighthouse in the little city that's rumored to be haunted and it's been standing there since 1904.
+Although India holds the Guinness World Record, the average annual rainfall in Debundscha is 394 inches, with Mawsynram at 375 inches and 392 inches for Cherrapunji.
+A tourist can visit the historic German lighthouse in the little city rumored to be haunted, and it's been standing there since 1904.

-The average annual rainfall in the city is 46 inches and the least rainy months if you're thinking of having the driest possible visit is February and March.
+The average annual rainfall in the city is 46 inches, and the least rainy months, if you're thinking of having the driest possible visit, in February and March.
 If it's a clear day and planning to visit the City Hall Square or the Stroget, be cautious and still bring an umbrella.

 Upon landing here, you'd already be in a tourist spot, the world-class Changi Airport.
 Take selfies with the Merlion statue in Merlion Park with a nice view of the famous Marina Bay Sands Hotel.
 Then before going home, get to enjoy the #1 airport in the world once again.

-Monrovia is the capital city of Liberia, a country bordered by Sierra Leone, Guinea, Côte d'Ivoire, and the Atlantic Ocean in West Africa.
-Apart from being Liberia's capital, Monrovia is also known as the wettest capital city in the world, with an annual average rainfall of 179 inches.
-There's also plenty of tourist attractions in the city, probably not more than the rainfall we'll experience when we're there.
+Monrovia is Liberia's capital city, a country bordered by Sierra Leone, Guinea, Côte d'Ivoire, and the Atlantic Ocean in West Africa.
+Apart from being Liberia's capital, Monrovia is also known as the wettest capital city globally, with an annual average rainfall of 179 inches.
+There's also plenty of tourist attractions in the town, probably not more than the rainfall we'll experience when we're there.
 Have a West African cultural tour in the Liberian National Museum, visit the abandoned and creepy Hotel Ducor, and take a wildlife trip to the UNESCO World Heritage site Mount Nimba Strict Nature Reserve.

-With a 64 inches average annual rainfall, Podgorica is seriously wet during the months of November and December.
+With a 64 inches average annual rainfall, Podgorica is seriously wet during November and December.
 If we're planning a trip to Montenegro, we might want to steer clear of these months.
-Otherwise, it's going to be harder to visit Ribnica Bridge, the Center of Contemporary Art, Lake Skadar, and the Plantaze Winery.
+Otherwise, it will be harder to visit Ribnica Bridge, the Center of Contemporary Art, Lake Skadar, and the Plantaze Winery.

 Hilo is the rainiest city in Hawaii.
 It's so rainy here that it actually is the rainiest city in all of the United States.
 It has an unbelievable annual average rainfall of 136 inches.
-It's located in the upper eastern side of the Big Island of Hawaii and has a nice uninterrupted view of the blue waters of the North Pacific Ocean.
+It's located on the upper east side of the Big Island of Hawaii and has a nice uninterrupted view of the blue waters of the North Pacific Ocean.

 Must-sees in Hilo are two of the prettiest waterfalls on the planet: the Rainbow Falls and 'Akaka Falls.
 The kids will love the Imiloa Astronomy Center and the Panaewa Rainforest Zoo.
 Hilo's rainiest months are March, April, November, and December.

-If the United States has a Tornado Alley that destroys properties in Texas, Oklahoma, Kansas, Nebraska, and other neighboring states, Taiwan is devastated every year because it is located in Typhoon Alley.
-The city of Taipei is Taiwan's capital and it's located on the northern tip of the island.
-The average annual precipitation is 101 inches and it gets hit by typhoons at an average of four every year.
-Notable tourist sites in the city is the Taipei 101, a skyscraper that towers over everything in the city.
+Suppose the United States has a Tornado Alley that destroys properties in Texas, Oklahoma, Kansas, Nebraska, and other neighboring states.
+In that case, Taiwan is devastated every year because it is located in Typhoon Alley.
+The city of Taipei is Taiwan's capital, and it's located on the northern tip of the island.
+The average annual precipitation is 101 inches, and it gets hit by typhoons at an average of four every year.
+A notable tourist site in the city is Taipei 101, a skyscraper that towers over everything.
 Visit the National Palace Museum and Yangmingshan National Park for nature lovers.

 The average annual rainfall in this city is 162 inches.
 Ironically, most of the tourist attractions in Borongan City are beaches and islands.
 So be sure to visit the place in the driest seasons, June to September.